-Options Charter Schools are free, public charter schools that serve students grades 6-12.
+Options Schools are free, public charter schools that serve students grades 6-12.
 Options features two brick and mortar campuses, one in Carmel and one in Noblesville, along with a web-based Distance Education program that was founded in 2016 & additional programs that serve students throughout Indiana.
 Students are free to explore and embrace their individuality in a supportive environment which makes for a positive educational experience.
 Through our small size and individualized academic approach, every student is given the opportunity to excel in an environment that allows for different types and speeds of learning.
-With a combination of virtual and instructor-led learning, we offer flexible approaches for each and every student.
+With a combination of virtual and instructor-led learning, we offer flexible approaches for each and every student through Alternative Education.

 Our highly qualified instructional staff and administrative team not only serve as teachers, but as role models, friends, coaches and mentors to our students as they finish high school and move on to the next stage of life.